 ^{}The House Republican caucuses do not publicly release lists of members.
 Estimates come from news reports.
-Sources: Office of the Clerk, US House of Representatives; Caucus webpages

 Since 1862, the president's party has lost ground in the House in 92 percent of midterm elections

 President's party gain/loss of seats in House